Max0513/Max0513.github.io/_posts/2025-01-21-Saliford-turn-over-analysis.md

 <br>

->Construct a logistic regression model to compare for better prediction score with the tree model.
+>Construct a logistic regression model and random forest to compare for better prediction score with the tree model.

 <br>